My-University-Projects/Tic-Tac-Toe-Web/README.md

 - Create own game with the game id and wait for other players to join
 - Join to random game without two players already
 - Join to concrete game by id of the game
+Since I don't have much to tell about the game itself and its logic, I present screenshots from the game below: